-Especially when childhood trauma was a defining component of key relationships - parents, siblings, and other important people - any reminder of those experiences may lead to efforts to manage painful emotions and experiences through escape from oneself.
-In extreme, this may lead one to self-destruction.
+Especially when childhood trauma was a defining component of key relationships — parents, siblings, and other important people — any reminder of those experiences may lead to efforts to manage painful emotions and experiences through escape from oneself.
+Taken to the extreme, this may lead one to self-destruction.

 Connection with oneself, as with others, is a powerful reminder of prior trauma, activating memories and emotions which are often too much to handle.
 Self-care is impaired, and one learns to live apart from oneself as a matter of habit.
 They may not be able to reflect upon themselves at all, and flee from any encouragement to do so.
 Sense of self is often characterized by disgust and essential badness, reflecting a rigid traumatic identity.